-Since your home is built outside- factors such as humidity, temperature shifts, and wind all come into play and directly affect the indoor air quality.
+Since your home is built outside, factors such as humidity, temperature shifts, and wind all come into play and directly affect the indoor air quality.

-Batts or blown?
+What Type of Insulation: Batts or blown?

 We recommend about 95% of our customers to install batt insulation and here is why:

-1. Accessibility and easy to service
+1. Batt insulation is accessible and easy to service

 We believe our customers need to have easy access to all the unfinished parts of their home because the most important systems are located in these areas.
 These include your home’s HVAC, plumbing, central vacuum, air ducts, electrical wires, recessed lights etc.